 ScientiaMobile’s WURFL is the most accurate and complete device detection solution on the market.
-As of the writing of this blog, the WURFL device detection solution tracks more than 63,000 device profile and over time this has grown at almost 20% per year.
+As of the writing of this blog, the WURFL device detection solution tracks more than 63,000 device profiles and over time this has grown at almost 20% per year.
 For example, from 2018 to 2019, ScientiaMobile added more than 5,600 device profiles to WURFL.

-Not all of these device profiles are in use today; many are older feature phones or smartphones from the previous decade.
+Not all of these device profiles are in use today; many are from older feature phones or smartphones from the previous decade.
 Nevertheless, a good portion of these devices are still in use around the world.

 How Many Smartphones Are Used In Different Continents?